The Ultimate Cafetière Recipe

 How to overcome Common Cafetiere Brewing Problems:

 This is a really important factor in both the body, strength and flavour in your cup of coffee.
-This is why scales are so great too, and also important for that perfect cup.
+This is why scales are so great, too, and also important for that perfect cup.

 Expert Cafetiere Coffee tips:

 One of the few problems that you can have with a Cafetiere is the coffee cooling whilst it brews.
-However, this is easily solved by pre-heating the Cafetière with boiling water before hand.
+However, this is easily solved by pre-heating the Cafetière with boiling water beforehand.

-You'll also want to make sure that oils from the coffee also haven't built up, as this will give every subsequent cup an off flavour.
+You'll also want to make sure that oils from the coffee haven't built up, as this will give every subsequent cup an off flavour.

-You can also read our ultimate guide to the Hario V60, Chemex and the Aeropress!
-If you enjoyed this article and you like the idea of a coffee subscription packed full of additional benefits, then you should check out our coffee subscription.
+If you enjoyed this article and like the idea of a coffee subscription packed with additional benefits, you should check out ours.